notme321/TerrariaDecompiled/README.md

-#Terraria Decompiled<br>
+# Terraria Decompiled<br>
 Removed Content folder and executables since the content folders had 14k+ files (assets)<br>
 Placed localizations in custom folder since they were clogging up the code<br>
-Removed dlls since this thing is already unrunnable
+Removed dlls since this thing is already unrunnable - no need to keep them<br>
 <br>
 It is easy to decompile Terraria yourself in full using ILSpy, as long as you have the game installed<br>
-Terraria exe for steam usually found in: C:/Windows/Program Files (x86)/Steam/steamapps/common/Terraria
+Terraria executable for steam usually found in: C:/Windows/Program Files (x86)/Steam/steamapps/common/Terraria